Interface PArray

 double getDouble(long index)

 Returns the element #index converted to double: (double)(value&0xFF) for byte value, (double)(value&0xFFFF) for short value, (double)value for int, long, float, double, char values, or value?1.0:0.0 for boolean values.
 Please note that this method returns unsigned values for byte and short arrays.
-Returned value contains full information stored in the element, excepting a case of very large long elements.
+Returned value contains full information stored in the element, excepting the case of very large long elements.

 Parameters: